UBCCM/UBC-DEF/README.md

 ### 2. Clone the repo and install dependencies
 1. Make a local copy of the git repo (via download, clone or the official [Github App](https://desktop.github.com).
-2. Using terminal or your cli, navigate inside the repo directory.
+2. Using terminal or your CLI, navigate inside the repo directory.
-3. Run npm to install the necessary packages:
+3. Install the necessary packages:
     `npm install`.

 ### 3. Run gulp